 A Tudor nobleman whose life was a turbulent chess game of royal favor, rebellion, and imprisonment, forever overshadowed by his more famous literary son.

-Henry Wriothesley's life as the 2nd Earl of Southampton was a masterclass in the perils of being a wealthy peer in Elizabethan England.
-Inheriting the title as a child, he grew into a man known for his Catholic sympathies and a temperament that often clashed with the crown.
-His first marriage to Mary Browne was famously unhappy and politically complicated, ending in a prolonged separation after he accused her of adultery.
-Wriothesley's true notoriety came from his entanglement in the 1569 Northern Rebellion, a Catholic uprising against Queen Elizabeth I. Though his precise role remains debated, it was enough for the Queen to imprison him in the Tower of London, where he would spend the better part of a decade.
-He was released in 1573 but remained under a cloud, his vast estates managed by the crown.
-His legacy is often a footnote to that of his son, the 3rd Earl of Southampton, who became a famed patron of William Shakespeare.
+Henry Wriothesley, 2nd Earl of Southampton, spent nearly a decade imprisoned in the Tower of London.
+He inherited the title as a child and grew into a man with Catholic sympathies.
+His first marriage to Mary Browne ended in a prolonged separation after he accused her of adultery.
+His entanglement in the 1569 Northern Rebellion, a Catholic uprising against Queen Elizabeth I, led to his imprisonment.
+He was released in 1573 but remained under a cloud, his estates managed by the crown.

 The biggest hits of 1545